VSevagen/grimoirelab-tutorial/docs/dashboard/edit-dashboard.md

 visualization](https://vsevagen.github.io/grimoirelab-tutorial/docs/dashboards/new-dashboard/)
 to understand the editing interface.

-## Delete dashboard from dashboards
+##  Remove visualization from dashboard

 For this action, you need to [logged in](https://vsevagen.github.io/grimoirelab-tutorial/docs/dashboards/dashboard-access/#how-to-login) as